-WARNING: Do not attempt to use the tool until you have read thoroughly and understand completely the operator's manual.
-Pay close attention to the safety rules, including Dangers, Warnings, and Cautions.
-If you use this tool properly and only for what it is intended, you will enjoy years of safe, reliable service.
+WARNING: Do not attempt to use this product until you read thoroughly and understand completely the operator's manual.
+Pay close attention to the safety rules including Dangers, Warnings and Cautions.
+If you use this product properly and only as intended, you will enjoy years of safe, reliable service.